ToddGFP/Tracer/README.md

 - The GameModel handles parsing the player's input to determine how it affects gameplay.
 - GameModel uses GridLocSequenceGenerator to create the puzzles that drive the core gameplay.
 - A Unit Test ensures the puzzles are not too difficult for GridLocSequenceGenerator to generate within the allotted number of attempts.
-- The GridView is repurposed as a musical instrument via Jam mode.
+- The GridView is repurposed for use as a musical instrument via Jam mode.